stefanofa/awesome/README.md

 *   [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The personal finance app for everyone

-## HTML

-*   [mfranzon/render](https://github.com/mfranzon/render) - Render is a skill to create beautiful 3D models directly from coding agents.

-*   [krystonschwarze/coolicons](https://github.com/krystonschwarze/coolicons) - coolicons is a carefully designed collection of 440+ icons with a focus on simplicity and consistency.
-Perfectly suited for web, application and mobile design.

-*   [standardagents/dmux](https://github.com/standardagents/dmux) - A dev agent multiplexer for git worktrees and coding agents.

-*   [nibzard/awesome-agentic-patterns](https://github.com/nibzard/awesome-agentic-patterns) - A curated catalogue of awesome agentic AI patterns

-*   [nisrulz/app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - Generate a customized Privacy Policy and Terms of Use document for your mobile apps

-*   [remorses/playwriter](https://github.com/remorses/playwriter) - Chrome extension to let agents control your browser.
-Runs Playwright snippets in a stateful sandbox.
-Available as CLI or MCP

-*   [rebane2001/css-clicker](https://github.com/rebane2001/css-clicker) - a pure-CSS idle game where you build your own website

-*   [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
-Community-made and free to use.
-Made with either CSS or Tailwind.

-*   [WICG/import-maps](https://github.com/WICG/import-maps) - Former home of import maps (now merged into HTML)

-*   [yairEO/tagify](https://github.com/yairEO/tagify) - 🔖 lightweight, efficient Tags input component in Vanilla JS / React / Angular / Vue

-*   [microlinkhq/metascraper](https://github.com/microlinkhq/metascraper) - Get unified metadata from websites using Open Graph, Microdata, RDFa, Twitter Cards, JSON-LD, HTML, and more.

-*   [CommandCodeAI/langui](https://github.com/CommandCodeAI/langui) - UI for your AI.
-Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

-*   [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

-*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## Assembly

 *   [chrislgarry/Apollo-11](https://github.com/chrislgarry/Apollo-11) - Original Apollo 11 Guidance Computer (AGC) source code for the command and lunar modules.